I love Valentine’s Day.

 4. At Home Boudoir Shoot – Do you know a photographer who’ll shoot you for free or at a discounted rate?
 Or are you a pro with a selfie-stick?
 Have an at-home boudoir shoot and make a book of the photos for your partner.

 5. Make a Mix Tape.
 Does your hubby love drums?
 Or scores from movie soundtracks?
 Make a playlist of songs that you know they’ll love!

 6. Share Your Talents.
 Give each other a lesson in something you wish you knew how to do.
 Does your partner know Photoshop?
 Guitar?
 A foreign language?
 Do you know how to surf?
 Cook?
 Sew?
 Play video games?
 Spend quality time together and learn something new!

 7. Scavenger Hunt.
-Create a Valentine’s scavenger hunt with riddles your sweetheart must answer in order to find the next clue.
-At the end, have a few of their favorite (cheap) things wrapped in a box like their favorite liquor, magazine or candy.
+Create a Valentine-themed scavenger hunt with riddles your sweetheart must answer in order to find the next clue.
+At the end of the scavenger hunt, have a few of their favorite (cheap) things wrapped in a box, like their favorite liquor, magazine or candy.